CMS hub uses great content as a magnet to draw customers in and convert them over time

 Clients know their own products and markets so deeply they assume that customers know it just as well.
 And that is far from the truth.
 Most customers know little about the products they buy with all the research they do.
 And most would look at it from just two angles – cost and efficiency.

 This is where it makes sense to turn your customers into long-term believers.
-Even if it is a product they have been buying for years, you have the opportunity to build a long-lasting relationship with both – your current and your future customers.
+Even if it is a product they have been buying for years, you can build a long-lasting relationship with your current and future customers.
 Great content is a draw for anyone in the business who wants to know about your products and services in depth

 Great content - what exactly does that mean?

-The best way to explain this is to take a look at websites doing an authoritative job of educating and helping customers understand what to look for in the product or services they buy.
+The best way to explain this is to look at websites doing an authoritative job of educating and helping customers understand what to look for in the products or services they buy.
 It is not about listing more features and trying to sell to your customers.
 Most of them see through that very quickly and lose interest.

-They started by launching an online mortgage comparator which was developed internally by the team at hipos.com.
-This attracted a lot of attention and they started to receive their first visits to the site.
+They started by launching an online mortgage comparator developed internally by the team at hipos.com.
+This attracted a lot of attention, and they started receiving their first site visits.

-The University of Wyoming experimented with blogs and involved their students in the process.
-Jenifer Petty with her background in digital and brand management showcased their user experiences and knowledge through internships in which students create pieces that become part of the content strategy.
-“Students have amazing stories so I knew that we needed to up our game when it comes to the content strategy and HubSpot let us do that,” she says.
+The University of Wyoming experimented with blogs and involved their students.
+Jenifer Petty's background in digital and brand management showcased their user experiences and knowledge through internships in which students create pieces that become part of the content strategy.
+“Students have amazing stories, so I knew that we needed to up our game when it comes to the content strategy, and HubSpot let us do that,” she says.

-At BlueOshan, we have been working with HubSpot’s CMS Hub for a while and our design and development skills have grown manifold over time.
-Be it your existing installation or a new one that you are planning, our CMS consultants will be happy to support you.
+At BlueOshan, we have been working with HubSpot’s CMS Hub for a while, and our design and development skills have grown manifold over time.
+Be it your existing installation or a new one you are planning, our CMS consultants will happily support you.

 Venu Gopal Nair